Takashiidobe/notes/src/books/probabilistic-data-structures-and-algorithms-for-big-data-applications/hashing.md

 The FNV algorithm has (32, 64, 128, 256, 512, and 1024 bit hash values).

-It is used in Rust\'s hashmaps as a crate.
+It is used in Rust's hashmaps as a crate.

 ### MurmurHash